-Pask and static electricity processes.
-The two beige computers in the exhibition certainly appear dull in contrast to the visceral materials of the maverick machines liquids, mechanics, copper, glass and wood.
-Like Pask, I am also interested in alternative computing paradigms, finding the digital rather dry and Pask said anything can be a computer, and he also appeared to be dismissive of the digital computer, likening it to a magic lantern, as if it were the projector of a seductive false reality.
+Pask said anything can be a computer, and he also appeared to be dismissive of the digital computer, likening it to a magic lantern, as if it were the projector of a seductive false reality.
 Much of Pasks work and thinking seems to revolve around the use of the analogue and analogies, with mechanical allusions to thinking about thinking and conversation theory with actors playing varying roles.
-This theme is developed in the exhibition with computation devices using electrochemical, electromagnetic I was lucky enough to study Computers and Cybernetics in 1997, and the ideas of feedback loops continue to influence my thinking about interactive systems.
+This theme is developed in the exhibition with computation devices using electrochemical, electromagnetic and static electricity processes.